Scalable and Equivariant Spherical CNNs by Discrete-Continuous (DISCO) Convolutions: Equivariance Tests

 \section{Equivariance Tests}

-To test the equivariance of the DISCO spherical convolutions we perform similar equivariance tests to \citet[][Appendix~D]{cobb:efficient_generalized_s2cnn} but with rotations restricted to $\sothree / \sotwo$.
+To test the equivariance of the DISCO spherical convolutions we perform similar equivariance tests to \citet[][Appendix~D]{cobb:efficient_generalized_s2cnn} but with rotations restricted to $\sothree / \sotwo$ (we provide a visual illustration of $\sothree$ and $\sothree / \sotwo$ rotations in Fig.~\ref{fig:rotations}).
 To demonstrate the equivariance of our DISCO layers at high resolution we perform equivariance tests for $L \in \{128,256,512,1024\}$.
 We consider $N_f=20$ random spherical signals $\{f_i\}_{i=1}^{N_f}$ with harmonic coefficients sampled from the standard normal distribution and $N_{Q}=20$ random rotations $\{Q_j\}_{j=1}^{N_{Q}}$ sampled uniformly on $\sothree / \sotwo$.
 Note that for axisymmetric filters, this is equivalent to a random \sothree\ rotation since the first rotation about its axis leaves the filter unchanged.
-To demonstrate asymptotic $\sothree / \sotwo$ equivariance for directional filters (see Section~\ref{sec:disco_spherical_conv}), we consider rotations of the form $Q_j=Z(\alpha_j)Y(\beta)$ for random $\alpha_j$ and constant $\beta \in \{0^\circ,5^\circ,10^\circ \}$.
+To demonstrate asymptotic $\sothree$ equivariance for directional filters (see Section~\ref{sec:disco_spherical_conv}), we consider rotations of the form $Q_j=Z(\alpha_j)Y(\beta)Z(\gamma_j)$ for random $\alpha_j,\gamma_j$ and constant $\beta \in \{0^\circ,5^\circ,10^\circ \}$.
 We measure the extent to which our DISCO spherical convolution operator $\mathcal{D}:\mathrm{L^2}(\sphere) \rightarrow \mathrm{L^2}(\sphere)$ is equivariant by evaluating the mean relative equivariance error

 resulting from pre-rotation of the signal, followed by application of $\mathcal{D}$, as opposed to post-rotation after application of $\mathcal{D}$, where the operator norm $\|\cdot\|$ is defined by the inner product on the sphere $\langle \cdot, \cdot \rangle_{\mathrm{L^2}(\sphere)}$.